Jeanette DuBois Meech: Personal life

-Rev. Meech held pastorates in various citiies.
+Rev. Meech held pastorates in various cities.
 From 1875, he was pastor in South Vineland, New Jersey.
 In 1862, he was appointed by Abraham Lincoln as hospital chaplain; and served at Newport News, Louisville, and Bowling Green.
 He was afterward regimental chaplain with the rank of major.
 In later years, he was a fruit grower.
 He was the author of a book entitled Quince Culture.

 The couple had two daughters, the elder of whom married and had two daughters (Anne D. and Lydia J.).

 Jeanette D. Meech died at her home in Holly Beach, New Jersey, February 6, 1911, and was buried at Siloam Cemetery.